 If your dog’s never had a UTI, I typically don’t get too alarmed about needing to put them on a supplement.
 But if it’s a female that was spayed young and she has a small vulva and has a frequency of bladder infections because of the bacterial infections, if she has skin folds around the vulva and frequently gets them, if it’s a male dog that has a prostate problem that may influence his bladder, those are all times that we can put the dog on bladder support like Doc Roy’s Potassium Citrate Plus Cranberry, which will help adjust the pH and reduce the chances of crystal formation into stones.

 Bladder infections and crystals are common in cats.
 Learn about crystals and feline urinary tract infection, plus how to prevent and treat them.

 Bladder Infection in Cats

 Bladder infection in cats can be very uncomfortable.
 Learn the symptoms, causes, treatment and prevention of urinary tract infections in cats.

 Housetraining a puppy or dog can be a daunting task, but with a few training aids, you can succeed.
 Learn some tips that will make potty training your puppy easier!

-Dr. Greer discusses care if your dog is incontinent, leaking urine, may have spay incontinence or a urinary tract infection causing bladder control problems.
+Why is my dog leaking pee?
+Dr. Marty Greer discusses care if your dog is incontinent, leaking urine, may have spay incontinence or a canine urinary tract infection causing bladder control problems.